zamoose/ec2_demo/README.md

   * Said IAM identity has an associated ID and secret key
   * You have both ID and secret key readily accessible
 * You have visited the [CentOS 7 AMI page](http://aws.amazon.com/marketplace/pp?sku=aw0evgkw8e5c1q413zgy5pjce) while logged in to this AWS account and have clicked the "Continue" button and accepted the licensing agreement on the page that follows
+* You have a default VPC with an Internet gateway enabled.
+(Freshly-provisioned AWS accounts should have this out of the box.)

 ### Configuring Your Environment
 In order for the Ansible tasks to complete successfully, you will need to alter the provided `runbook.sh` and add your AWS secret account information.